The Nightcomers-1972

 The Nightcomers is best served as a stand-alone product.
 The events and continuity are muddy and will confuse the most astute viewer.

-Finally, The Nightcomers contains none of the ghostly mystique and spookiness that The Innocents do.
-So, it is advisable to watch putting The Innocents out of mind.
+Finally, The Nightcomers contains none of the ghostly mystique and spookiness that The Innocents does.
+So, it is advisable to put The Innocents out of mind.

-Admittedly, events do come together in the final act and the best part of the film.
+Admittedly, events do come together in the final act, which is the best part of the film.

-When two simultaneous deaths occur, they are quite shocking and powerfully filmed.
-I felt more emotionally invested during the final ten-minute sequence than I had for the rest of the film.
+When two deaths occur simultaneously, they are both quite shocking and powerfully filmed.
+I felt more emotionally invested in the final ten-minute sequence than in the rest of the film.

 Stephanie Beacham is an okay casting choice, but I never felt the chemistry or connection between Jessel and Quint.
 Their relationship didn’t work for me.